alphaXiv/paper-implementations/tiny_recursive_models/README.md

 # Tiny Recursive Reasoning

 This is an implementation of the paper: "Less is More: Recursive Reasoning with Tiny Networks".
 It is forked from the original author's codebase [here](https://github.com/SamsungSAILMontreal/TinyRecursiveModels).
 We provide some re-organization of the original work as well as a Nanochat-style speedrun bash script that takes care of environment setup, training, and evaluation.
+We also provide independently generated [weights](https://huggingface.co/collections/alphaXiv/reproducing-trm) that work for ARC-AGI 1, maze, and sudoku tasks.

 TRM is a recursive reasoning approach that achieves amazing scores of 45% on ARC-AGI-1 and 8% on ARC-AGI-2 using a tiny 7M parameters neural network.
 Read the paper [here](https://www.alphaxiv.org/abs/2510.04871)